top of page

 Individual Offices

 Individual offices are another feature that take up too much space in many offices.
-They are very space inefficient, as they take up a lot of space for one person, and are typically used less than half the time.
+They are very space inefficient, and are typically used less than half the time.
 In many cases, individual offices are also located in prime areas of the space such as near the amenities or on the external walls.

 Technology

 In the hybrid workspace, technology is more important than ever.
-Not only is it more important, but its role has also been radically changed by hybrid working.
-No longer are desktops for staff and a TV in the kitchen all that is required.
 To adapt your technology package for hybrid working, your people need portable technology.
 This will enable your people to work equally effectively, regardless of their environment – whether it be home, collaboration spaces, or focus spaces.

 Audio-Visual (A/V) technology that allows easy and glitch-free hybrid meetings is also important.
 Many meetings are now held virtually, including client meetings.
-Creating a good impression in these meetings is essential, and your A/V technology has a role to play in this.
+Creating a good experience in these meetings is essential, and your A/V technology is central to this.

-As well as staff technology, space technology is also important in the hybrid workspace.
-Smart access control systems allow your staff to navigate throughout your office, using only their smartphone.
-This makes your space much more secure while making access easier for your people.
+Space technology is also important in the hybrid workspace.
+Smart access control systems allow your staff to navigate throughout your office, using their smartphone.
 Occupancy sensor software enables you to get a detailed understanding of how, when, and where your people are working.
-You can then improve your workspace based on this.
+A smart workspace will enable you to understand how your people work, and optimise it accordingly.

 Workspace Experience

-To maximise the potential of hybrid working at your company, you will need to go further than updating the layout and technology.
-You will need to consider the wholistic staff experience your people associate with coming into the office.
-Staff experience covers every detail, from the lighting to the coffee, and even their commute.
-For them, it is all part of coming into the office.
+To maximise the potential of hybrid working, you will need to go further than updating the office design.
+You will need to consider the entire staff experience your people have when in the office.
+Staff experience covers every detail, from the location to the coffee.
+For your people, it is all part of coming into the office.
 If you can make that a better experience, your staff will perform better as a result.

 Despite the many benefits of in-office work, many staff are reluctant to return to the office.
 This is mainly due to two reasons: the commute is very unpleasant, and the office doesn’t provide a better working environment than their home.

 To make a real success of adapting your office to hybrid work, you will need to provide your people with an experience they can't get at home – one that makes it worth the commute.
-87% of staff say they would come into the office to socialise with colleagues, so leaning into this will not only enable you to strengthen culture, you will be able to access the other benefits of in-office working – at least some of the time.
+87% of staff say they would come into the office to socialise with colleagues, so capitalising on this will help attract your people back, whilst building your culture.

-The rapid rise of hybrid working has led to a huge change in the role of the office, and what staff expect from it.
+Hybrid working has created a huge change in the role of the office.
 If your company has not adapted to this, you will likely be seeing declining staff productivity, as well as poor talent attraction and retention.
-As a result, your business will struggle to succeed in the long term.
+As a result, your business performance will suffer.

-By adapting your office layout to suit the role of the collaboration and networking hub, you will create a space that meets the needs of your people – and company.
-An effective, portable hybrid technology package will also boost their performance.
+By adapting your office layout to suit the role of the collaboration and networking hub, you will create a space that meets the needs of your people and company.
+An effective technology package will also boost their performance.
 As a result, your workspace will provide a much better staff experience, and staff will be less reluctant to come to the office.

 bottom of page